 Every year we see online and on other news media get dominated by news of massive wildfires that ravage forested areas of the world.
 These are events of great proportion and incite damages reaching up to billions of dollars and could even lead to the loss of lives.
 Forest fires Alarm Detection is especially hard to predict but happen quite frequently.
 A massive budget is allocated to fighting these catastrophes but little is done to help prevent it.
 Many kinds of research following the guidelines of an early forest fire warning system are currently undergoing trials but little to none of these systems are currently in operation around the world.
 Prevention mostly relies on making sure that hikers are conscientious about how they practice fire safety in their camps and in throwing lit cigarette butts around.

-The rise of the Internet of Things (IoT) could help make it possible to prevent any forest fire detection system, first from ever happening, or help prevent its spread.
+The rise of the Internet of Things (IoT) could help make it possible to prevent any forest fire alarm detection system, first from ever happening, or help prevent its spread.
 The internet has made it possible for great leaps of technological development.
 It is not only a place for people to interact and post pictures; it’s the best place to share information about ongoing research.
 Many scientists make use of the online world to gather data as well as to share the findings in their studies to other scientists as well as the general public.

 The internet of things has also made it possible for people to live lives in remarkable comfort.
 Our smartphones are never without connection and through it; we can do just about anything.
 Hailing gab has never been easier.
 A few simple taps on our mobile phones and food is delivered to our doorstep.
 There is no need to line up to watch a movie or concert when we can buy reserved seats on our phone or just watch the show online.
 Convenience is the hallmark of this generation and will continue to drive innovation as we go deeper into the 21st century.